Directory

 Alpha Psi Omega

-A national honor society for theatre majors.
-A highlight for this group is an annual touring children’s show that donates the proceeds to a local charity.
+(APO) is a national honor society for theatre majors.
+Highlights for this group are an annual touring children’s show that donates proceeds to local charities and sponsorship of the annual year-end theatre awards banquet.

 Alpha Psi Omega